 Fairfax County's first set of watershed plans were completed in the 1970s.
 Land use has changed significantly since that time.
 Additionally, there have been many advances in technology and development in the field of stormwater management which have resulted in updates to stormwater policies and regulations.
-New plans were needed to reflect these changes and to plan for a future in which Fairfax County recognizes that there is a direct link between the vitality of ecological resources and the quality of life for our citizens.
+New plans were needed to reflect these changes and to plan for a future in which Fairfax County balances the needs of the environment with a high standard of living.